SLURM Periodic Usage Policy Configuration Guide

 Staff-Only API Actions

-Two staff-only API actions allow testing policy evaluation directly from the frontend or API without waiting for automatic triggers.
+Three staff-only API actions allow testing and managing policy evaluation directly from the frontend or API without waiting for automatic triggers.

 Dry Run